 In general, an attitude can be defined as a psychological tendency that is expressed from the evaluation of a particular entity with a certain degree of preference or aversion (Eagly and Chaiken, 1993).
 According to the authors, these entities are called “attitudinal objects” and can be anything that the individual can discriminate, including languages.
 As Baker (1992) argues, languages are objects that can be viewed favorably or unfavorably.
 Consequently, language attitudes can be defined as psychological constructs, evaluations, reactions and tendencies towards languages or language varieties (Dragojevic, 2017; Garrett, 2007).
 Language attitudes are generally formed throughout history (Joan i Marí, 2021), and are learned through human socialization (Garrett, 2007), i.e., they depend on the social situation of the language and not so much on the specific will of each individual.
-In this sense, most people do not question why they follow a certain linguistic pattern, but do so because most people do, in order to adapt to the mainstream, to society (Joan i Marí, 2021).
+In this sense, most people do not question why they follow a certain linguistic pattern, but do so in order to adapt to the mainstream, to society (Joan i Marí, 2021).

-Attitudes are typically understood to consist of three fundamental elements: cognitive aspects, which encompass beliefs and stereotypes; affective elements, involving evaluations; and behavioral components (Garret, 2007).
-Likewise, language attitudes are learned from previous experience, and they are not momentary but relatively enduring (Agheyisi & Fishman, 1970), especially those acquired early in life (Sears, 1983).
+Attitudes are typically understood as consisting of three fundamental elements: cognitive aspects, which encompass beliefs and stereotypes; affective elements, involving evaluations; and behavioral components (Garret, 2007).
+Additionally, language attitudes are learned from previous experience, and they are not momentary but relatively enduring (Agheyisi & Fishman, 1970), especially those acquired early in life (Sears, 1983).
 In fact, Joan i Marí (2021) argues that language attitudes are forged in three main environments, ordered from least to most proximity to the individual.
 The first one is the household.
 Everything that children see their parents, siblings, and other relatives do constitutes the basis for their own actions.
 The second is the academic and professional environment.
 A language policy that favors the use of one or more languages, language availability or the language used in education will result in one linguistic attitude or another.
 Finally, in the institutional domain, any government body generates language attitudes through the language policies it promotes.

+Here, I would add some study that has been on language attitudes and policy in other contexts (See comment with suggested book above), e.g.:

+The relationship between language attitudes and language policy has been examined in many different social contexts.
+For example, so and so studied X, and found Y. Relatedly, so and so studied Y and found Z.